YZITE/yzix/docs/API_PROPOSAL.md

      download
   PUT
      upload (hash gets verified, and the upload will get rejected if the hash mismatches)

-/store/{hash}/direct
-  HEAD/GET
-    direct access to the contained objects,
-    but no upload method.

 /regulars/{hash}
   same as `/thintrees/{hash}`, but for regular files.